 Who knows?
 In a way, I’m glad the end leaves us with some questions.
 Simon’s story is much like ours: full of anticipation and looking to the promises of Christ.
 On the other hand, maybe there’s more to tell.
 Ultimately, that’s up for the readers to decide.
 So keep telling the story of the Messengers, and encourage others to read it!
 Maybe someday, we’ll all learn more together.
 But the Messengers now live in everyone who knows their story.
 So maybe the next part of the story comes from one of you.
 I’d love to hear it.

-Fill out the form below for a free chapter from The Messengers: Revealed.
+Click on the link below for a free chapter from The Messengers: Revealed.